 - Develop new and innovative interventions

 The BHP collects patient data via daily computerized self-report instruments and a one-time clinician-administered diagnostic interview.
 Together, these data are used to inform individualized case conceptualization and treatment planning.
-Patients may also consent for their data to be de-identified and analyzed for research purposes.
+Patients may also consent for their clinical data to be de-identified and analyzed for research purposes and may participate in research studies involving computerized, fMRI, or EEG tasks.